 The vision comes with wist and yearning.
 We have a pact.
 Eternal childhood is forfeit.
 Our destiny is to return and suffer.
 That is our pass out, not the hand of a faery.
 Oh, but we're drawn...

 I've now begun book 3 of the Waifs trilogy.
-I've called the book 'The Stolen Child'.
+I've called it Nigma.
 It's informed by Yeats' poetry and Mike's music.
 My hope is that, for the space of a sentence or two, it calls the human child away to the water and the wild.
-This side is lighter when a poem, a song, a book, opens to the other and sends us out to play.
+This side of the divide is lighter when a poem, a song, a book, opens to the other and sends us out to play.